New: our first western shirt and 4 look ideas

 With a workwear jacket

-An outfit that you have already seen in the article presenting our workwear jacket .
-Here too, a western shirt makes complete sense with a workwear jacket, and its color bridges the gap between fatigue pants and the workwear jacket.
+An outfit that you have already seen in the presentation article of our workwear jacket .
+Here too, a western shirt makes perfect sense with a workwear jacket, and its color bridges the gap between the fatigue pants and the workwear jacket.

 Man in blue jacket and olive pants.